SAP-samples/vscode-abap-cds/README.md

-# vscode-cds-highlighting
+# cds README

-Syntax highlighting for CDS views
+Syntax highlighting for CDS views and annotations